davidgma/tmymoney/doc/080 neovim.md

 ```

 Installing all the plugins is an awkward process.
 I'm not completely sure how I did it, but it was something along the following lines.
+Also, remember to add tags to all .gitignore files.

 ```